Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Discussion and Conclusions

 Congruent with the lack of agreement between the measured integral length scale and that predicted by CIA theory, the force balances also do not show evidence of a CIA balance within the fluid interior, as might be predicted from scaling arguments.
 Instead we find a trend indicating that this balance is never approached as the system becomes more strongly forced since there is a subdominant balance between the buoyancy force and viscous diffusion of vertical momentum in the interior.
 The ratio of the rms of these two forces approaches unity as $\Rat$ is increased, which we attribute to the fact that the fluid interior controls heat transport in rapidly rotating convection \citep[e.g.][]{kJ12b}.
 The buoyancy force is strongest within the thermal boundary layer and comparable to all other forces, including viscous forces, in that region.
 Moreover, the strong, horizontal, vortical flows that are present at the boundary are balanced entirely by viscosity.
 Convective overturning motions in the interior are driven primarily by vertical pressure gradients, and vortical motions are driven by vortex-stretching.
 However, neither of these forces are sources of potential energy injection which must then be provided from within the boundary regions.

+A possibility for the departure from a CIA balance is that there is no buoyancy term in the vorticity equation \eqref{eqn:barotropicvort} because gravity and rotation are antiparallel in this geometry.
+However, we might still expect a balance between buoyancy and the material derivative in the vertical momentum equation, which we do not observe.
+Nevertheless, it would be of interest to determine if the angle between the gravity and rotation vectors plays a role in the scaling behavior and balances that are observed in simulations.
+Such an investigation would be important for relating the results of plane layer and spherical simulations \citep[e.g.][]{tG23}.

-The observed juxtaposition between global heat and momentum transport laws that support a dissipation-free CIA balance and an observed integral length scaling that does not can be resolved by analyzing force balances within the fluid interior and boundary layers.
+If we accept that the $Nu$ and $\Ret$ scalings are trending towards the dissipation-free scaling provided by CIA theory, then there appears to be a juxtaposition between global transport laws and the observed integral length scaling.
+This apparent contradiction can be resolved by analyzing force balances within the fluid interior and boundary layers.
 Indeed, balances in the governing equations can often be used to derive various scaling laws for the Rayleigh number dependence of flow length scales.
 Towards this end we have computed the magnitudes of the various terms appearing in the governing equations of the asymptotic model (Figure~\ref{F:Force_Balances}).
 In agreement with previous simulations with depth-invariant flows, we find that within the interior the turbulent regime is predominantly characterized by the passive horizontal advection of each of the flow quantities (vertical vorticity, vertical velocity and fluctuating temperature).
 Details of the evolution of the flow quantities are best viewed by following fluid elements in a Lagrangian framework.
 This captures the hierarchy of secondary forces which drive the horizontal material advection, as defined by $D_t$.
 We find that the following analysis is best pursued utilizing a dimensional approach, followed by a reconversion to dimensionless quantities.
 Considering the vertical momentum and vorticity equations in dimensional form, we find